rymbnz99/mlops-lab01-project/README.md

 # mlops-lab01-project
-this repository demonstrates the setup of an ML

-project, including GitHub reository initialization, Python virtual environnement..
+this repository demonstrates the setup of an Mb             project, including GitHub reository initialization, Python virtual environnement..